 - Shipping boxes

 - Printed material

-Now that you have an idea of your color palette, either make or revamp your logo to match your choices.
+Now that you have a color palette, you can either make or revamp your logo to match your choices.
 Keep in mind that there is a psychology to colors.
 If you choose red, you can create excitement.
 Blue may signify reliability.

-Take the time to come up with a logo that represents your values as a brand.
+Take the time to develop a logo that represents your values as a brand.
 People should understand what you’re about when they see your emblem.
-If you see a green leaf within a logo, you probably assume the company is natural or eco-friendly, for example.
+For example, if customers see a green leaf in a logo, they probably assume the company is natural or eco-friendly.